wynnek/doctors-note-summarizer/README.md

 ## Solution Design (high-level):

-This project uses Faker, pandas, docx, nltk, and streamlit libraries to generate, process, and summarize a doctor's report (input as a .txt file)
+This project uses nltk, and streamlit libraries to generate, process, and summarize a doctor's note

 ## Solution Code Description (low-level design):

-1. **First, import the necessary Python libraries.** Faker is used to generate fake data, pandas is used for data manipulation, docx is used to read and write Word documents, nltk is used for natural language processing, and streamlit is used to create a web app.
-2. **Initialize Faker**: Faker is a Python package that generates fake data.
-In this project, it's used to generate fake doctor's reports.
-3. **Generate Doctor's Note**: This project will use Faker to generate a fake doctor's report, which it then writes to a text file.
-Currently Doctor's notes were created from ChatGPT and hard-coded as sample files.
-4. **Downloads necessary NLTK data**: The script uses the nltk library to download the 'punkt' and 'stopwords' datasets, which are used for tokenizing text and filtering out common words, respectively.
+1. **Downloads necessary NLTK data**: The script uses the nltk library to download the 'punkt' and 'stopwords' datasets, which are used for tokenizing text and filtering out common words, respectively.
-5. **Loads and reads files**: The script includes functions to load and read text files.
-These functions are used to read the doctor's reports that were previously saved.
-6. **Summarizes reports**: The script includes a function to summarize a report.
+2. **Summarizes reports**: The script includes a function to summarize a report.
 This function tokenizes the text, filters out common words, and identifies the most important sentences to include in the summary.
-7. **Writes summaries to files**: The script includes functions to write the summaries to text files
+3. **Writes summaries to files**: The script includes functions to write the summaries to text files
-8. **Creates a Streamlit app**: The script uses Streamlit to create a web app that allows users to upload a doctor's report in .txt, .docx, or .xlsx format.
-The app then reads the report, generates a summary, and writes the summary to a .txt file
+4. **Creates a Streamlit app**: The script uses Streamlit to create a web app.
+The app reads the report, generates a summary, and writes the summary to a .txt file

 ## Actual Working Product Code:

 * The code is available to the public here on this GitHub Repository.
 * The required packages are:
-  * Faker
   * nltk
-  * openpyxl
-  * pandas
-  * python_docx
   * streamlit
+  * tensorflow (this includes keras and requires python 3.6 to 3.9)
 > See this project in action on Streamlit!
 Click here: https://doctors-note-summarizer.streamlit.app/

 ## Application Instructions: